Cape Cod Opera – A Salute to the Oscars!

-Back again for his second year, Chatham’s own Asa Bryce, will be performing classical guitar.
-He will be performing a repertoire of Renaissance, Baroque, and modern classical guitar music.
+Back again for his third year, Chatham’s own Asa Bryce, will be performing classical guitar.
+His repertoire includes Renaissance, Baroque, and modern classical guitar music.
 He is looking forward to being home for the Christmas and New Year’s holiday and performing at First Night Chatham.
 Asa is a 2012 graduate of the Interlochen Arts Academy, spent his freshman year at the San Francisco Conservatory, and is currently in his second year of college at the Eastman School of Music in Rochester, New York.

 Jimmy C’s Real Deal Band

-A solid blues-rockin’-in-the-pocket band.
+A solid blues-rocking-in-the-pocket band.
 They have been playing their blues locally from Boston to Martha’s Vineyard for almost 30 years!
 Featuring Craig Jones on guitar, Chuck Purro on drums, Robert Clinton on bass, and Jim Cribby on keyboards.
 Jimmy C has been blowing harp since the late 70′s.
 A truly fun band for all!
-(Town Hall – downstairs 8:30 to 11:30 pm)

 Cape Cod Fiddlers

 Known for their energetic fiddle performances, the Cape Cod Fiddlers draw their repertoire from the Irish, Scottish, Shetland Isles, Scandinavian, Cape Breton, French Canadian and American fiddle traditions.
-(Methodist Church 5, 9 and 10 pm) [audio:High_Road_To_Linton.mp3]
+They have been playing fiddle together since 1989!